-The business school of The University of Manchester is one of the world’s top ranked business schools and The University of Manchester Middle East Centre in Dubai is the largest and fastest growing executive centre in the University's international network, having provided support for more than 2,000 Global Part-time MBA students across the region.
+The business school of The University of Manchester is one of the world’s top-ranked business schools and The University of Manchester Middle East Centre in Dubai is the largest and fastest growing executive centre in the University's international network, has provided support for more than 2,000 Global Part-time MBA students across the region.

 The business school also has a regional community of around 2,500 alumni and actively works to create professional networking opportunities to help enrich the wider business community.

 In the Middle East, The University of Manchester offers its world-class part-time MBA for experienced working professionals, in addition to a range of MSc and executive education programmes, and research and consultancy projects led by the University's faculty.

 The University works in a range of collaborations with professional bodies such as CIMA, ACCA, IMA and PMI, as well as UK organisations including UKTI, British Business Group and British Centres for Business.
 In addition, The University of Manchester has forged a range of partnerships with public and private sector organisations through its Strategic Talent Partnership programme.

 Alongside its academic programmes, The University of Manchester hosts masterclasses covering a range of business-related themes, as part of its ‘Guest Speaker Series’, led by top faculty, free and open to the public.